delguanzon/Factory.Solution/README.md

-#  Eau Claire's Salon
+#  Dr. Sillystringz's Factory

 #### By Yodel Guanzon <yodelguanzon@gmail.com>

-#### This is an independent project to test our skills in Web Application with a Database using ASP .Net Core MVC.
+#### This is an independent project to test our skills in Many-to-Many Relational Database using ASP .Net Core MVC with EF Core Migrations.

 ## Technologies Used